England | Scotland | Wales | Northern Ireland | Ireland

 We provide a whole variety of tests at the surgery upon request (urine, blood, faeces, sputum, nail cuttings, skin scrapings, swabs etc)

-We provide a phlebotomy (blood sample) service via the Healthcare Assitant and Practice Nurses at the surgery every morning.
+We provide a phlebotomy (blood sample) service via the Healthcare Assitant and Practice Nurse at the surgery every morning.
 They are also able to perform blood or urine pregnancy tests at the surgery or can provide you with a kit to perform in your own home if you prefer.